raspberrypilearning/astro-pi-guide/assemble.md

 1. Use a small Phillips screwdriver to tighten each corner stand-off individually.
 They don't need to be especially tight, just enough to ensure that the HAT doesn't become loose.

-## What's Next?
+## What next?

-Now that you have fitted your Sense HAT boato your Raspberry Pi board, you will need to complete the [Software setup](software.md).
+Now that you have fitted your Sense HAT onto your Raspberry Pi, you will need to complete the [Software setup](software.md).